PardusEidolon/trade-approval-system/README.md

 - **Cross-platform consistency** - same environment on macOS, Linux, and CI/CD

 Without Nix, environments remain heterogeneous, leading to "works on my machine" issues.

+## Devenv
+A tool that wraps around Nix making it more friendly to use for new commers looking to exlpore the nix ecosystem.
+It's reccommended that those who dont know nix start with this first.

+## Direnv
+direnv provides a nice extention to your shell allowed envrionments to be loaded and unloaded depending on the current directory.
+Use this to allow the shell to enter the nix environment in the background.

 Install these tools:
 - [Nix installer](https://determinate.systems/nix-installer/)